 Student Loans: The Importance of Repayment

 Our Canadian students have many financial advantages to choose from for their studies.
 The Government of Canada offers loans to eligible students, and there are many CanScribe students using this opportunity to train to become a Medical Transcription/Healthcare Documentation Specialist.
-If you have a government student loan, or are considering one, we want you to be as educated as possible about what your responsibilities are, and we want to provide you as many tips as we can for a successful repayment!
+If you have a government student loan or are considering one, we want you to be as educated as possible about what your responsibilities are, and we want to provide you as many tips as we can for a successful repayment!
 Below are some tips and background info to pay attention to going forward.
 Here’s what to know about student loans before you apply.

 Did you know?